daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 <p align="center"> <img src="/posts/birds.png"/ width = "450" height = "300"> </p>

-Bird song recognition with AI has the potential to streamline (by semi-automating) scientific monitoring of bird assemblages.
-Faster identification of bird species in natural settings, as a result, equips land managers and policy-makers with a stronger understanding of environmental risks in ecological systems.

 The BirdCLEF21 Kaggle challenge brought state of the art in computer vision to bird song recognition, tasking competitors to classify species from bird calls into 397 target classes.
 The competition's focus on actionable biodiversity outcomes was particularly exciting (given my interest in the environment and [drive-train deployment](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&ved=2ahUKEwi0jMKQqKzxAhUDuZ4KHVvtDWQQFjAAegQIBRAD&url=https%3A%2F%2Fwww.oreilly.com%2Fradar%2Fdrivetrain-approach-data-products%2F&usg=AOvVaw2sfgvY74DrpoZ0EhghEGH4)).

 ### Intro

-I blended several audio-based Convolutional Neural Networks (CNNs) taking up to 10 spectrogram representations of 7-sec segments per bird call file.
+I blended several audio-based Neural Network Models (RNNs) taking up to 10 spectrogram representations of 7-sec segments per bird call file.
 I employed black-out striping and mixup to improve the models' generalization to out-of-training data.
-I then used the CNN for inference on the test-set (5-sec snippets padded to 7-sec), refining the predictions by blending a metadata gradient boosting classifier through weighted averaging.
+I then used the NN for inference on the test-set (5-sec snippets padded to 7-sec), refining the predictions by blending a metadata gradient boosting classifier through weighted averaging.

 My solution achieved a top 9% result (solo bronze), improving 8 spots relative to the competition between the public (f1 = 0.68) and private (f1 = 0.61) leaderboards.
 Not bad for my first go at a feature competition!